elonen/clapshot/deploy/compose/htwicket/README.md

-# Clapshot + htwicket (built-in login)
+# Clapshot + HTWicket (built-in login)

-This compose recipes provides Clapshot with a small built-in login form and user manager, [htwicket](https://github.com/elonen/htwicket) — a more secure replacement for the old `htadmin` demo.
+This compose recipes provides Clapshot with a small built-in login form and user manager, [HTWicket](https://github.com/elonen/htwicket) — a more secure replacement for the old `htadmin` demo.
 Fine for small and simple deployments.

 > If you have an external identity provider (Authentik, Okta, Keycloak,
 > Kerberos, ...), use the [`custom-proxy`](../custom-proxy/) recipe instead, and see
 > [Advanced Authentication](../../../doc/sysadmin-guide.md#advanced-authentication).
-> Htwicket is the minimum, not the recommendation.
+> HTWicket is the minimum, not the recommendation.

 ## Quick start (local)